 When an allegation is made against a member of staff, set procedures must be followed.
-It is rare for a
+It is rare for a child to make an entirely false or malicious allegation, although misunderstandings and misinterpretations of events do happen.

 A child may also make an allegation against an innocent party because they are too afraid to name the real perpetrator.
 Even so, we must accept that some professionals do pose a serious risk to pupils and we must act on every allegation.